Stenter

 A stenter (sometimes called a tenter) is a machine used in textile finishing.
 It serves multiple purposes, including heat setting, drying, and applying various chemical treatments.
 This may be achieved through the use of certain attachments such as padding or coating.

 The machine works by holding the fabric's edges while it is fed from rollers, allowing it to advance gradually while maintaining its dimensions.
 Eventually, the stretched sheet is pulled off at a specific speed by a second set of rollers.
 At the delivery end, the edges are released by the stenter pins or clamps that were holding it.

 The earlier non-mechanized equivalent was the tenter frame.

 Etymology and history

 Stenter is derived from "tenter", which has its origins in the Latin word tendere, meaning "to stretch", passing through an intermediate French stage.
 The primary purpose of this machine is to stretch and dry fabric.
-In the past, frames used for this purpose were called "tenter", and the metal hooks employed to hold the fabric to the frame were known as "tentering hooks".
+In the past, frames used for this purpose were called "tenters", and the metal hooks employed to hold the fabric to the frame were known as "tenterhooks".